Age-of-information minimization via opportunistic sampling by an energy harvesting source: Introduction

-\begin{enumerate} \item We formulate the problem of minimizing the time-averaged expected AoI in an EH remote sensing system with a single source monitoring one or multiple processes, as an MDP with two stage action model, which is different from standard MDP in the literature.
-Under the assumptions of i.i.d. time-varying channel with CSIT, channel state probing capability at the source, and finite battery size, we derive the optimal policy structures which turn out to be simple threshold policies.
-The source node, depending on the current age of a process, decides whether to probe the channel or not.
-Afterwards, based on the channel probe outcome, the source node decides whether to sample the process and send an observation packet, or to remain idle.
-Thus, the MDP involves taking action in two stages at each time instant. \item We prove convergence of an analogue of value iteration for this two-stage MDP. \item The threshold for multiple processes turns out to be a function of the relative age of the processes. \item We prove certain interesting properties of various cost functions and some properties of the thresholds as a function of energy and age of the process, either analytically or numerically. \item We also formulate the AoI minimization problem for a Markovian system as an MDP; the channel dynamics and energy harvesting characteristics are modeled as Markov chains in this case.
+\item We prove the convergence of an analogue of value iteration for this two-stage MDP.
+Our analysis directly shows that the difference between the value function iterate and the optimal value function decreases to $0$ exponentially fast.

+\item We prove certain interesting properties of various cost functions which are useful for deriving optimal threshold structures.
+For example, we prove that the primary cost value functions increase with age, and the intermediate cost-to-go value functions decrease with packet success probability in the probed channel. \item We also formulate the AoI minimization problem for a Markovian system model with a source monitoring a single process as an MDP; the channel dynamics and energy harvesting characteristics are modeled as Markov chains in this case.
 We provide optimality equations for the MDP.
-Certain conjectures regarding the threshold structure of the optimal policy for this MDP are validated numerically. \item For unknown channel statistics and energy harvesting characteristics, we propose reinforcement learning algorithms that yield the optimal policies for the formulated MDPs.
-However, unlike standard Q-learning algorithm involving a single action at each time instant, we propose a variant of the Q-learning algorithm, that involves taking the action in two stages; first the source decides whether to probe the channel quality, and if the channel quality turns out to be good, then it further decides whether to sample and communicate based on its available energy and age in sampling. \item We numerically compare the AoI performance of our algorithm with the case where channel probing is not allowed.
-Surprisingly, it turns out that probing is sometimes better and sometimes worse than no probing; we provide intuitive justification for this, and also assert that channel probing leads to smaller AoI in many practical scenarios.
+Certain conjectures regarding the threshold structure of the optimal policy for this MDP are supported numerically.
+Note that, these results can be extended to multiple processes scenarios, but we have omitted this case due to lack of space. \item For a source sensing a single process with unknown channel statistics and energy harvesting characteristics, we propose reinforcement learning algorithms that yield the optimal policies for the formulated MDPs.
+However, unlike standard Q-learning algorithm involving a single action at each time instant, we propose a variant of the Q-learning algorithm, that involves taking the action in two stages; first, the source decides whether to probe the channel quality and if the channel quality turns out to be good, then it further decides whether to sample and communicate based on its available energy and age in sampling.
+Similar techniques can also be used for multiple processes.
+The Q-learning algorithms are based on asynchronous stochastic approximation techniques \cite{borkar1998asynchronous}. \end{enumerate}